Emmys 2017: Watch with us

 (CNN)Sunday is all about the 69th Primetime Emmy Awards, and you don't want to miss out on any of the action.

-Join us here as we keep you up to date on the fun, fashion, politics, speeches and big moments of the night.
+Join us here as we keep you up to date on the fashion, politics, speeches and big moments of the night.

-We'll time stamp everything, so simply scroll down to catch anything you may have missed.
+We'll time stamp everything, so you can simply scroll down to catch anything you may have missed.

 7 p.m.